vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 verse 24d could be her personal name.
 61 Actually, bhāgineyī  may here stand

 for half-niece, since, more likely than not, Ghaṭotkaca and Prabhāvatī had been born of different mothers.
 Nevertheless this matrimony is at odds with the majority of the Smr̥ti texts which prohibit intermarriage of cognates in the second remove.
-The present case, however, corroborates Kane’s \(II, 467\) observation to the effect that ‘a very striking instance of the limits of sapiṇd
+The present case, however, corroborates Kane’s \(II, 467\) observation to the effect that ‘a very striking instance of the limits of sapiṇḍa

-. a

 relationship not being observed is the practice among certain sections of even brāhmaṇa marrying their own sister’s daughter’.
 After the alliance between the Guptas and the Vākāṭakas had first been sealed by the marrying-off of